 Guest Services is located on the concourse level behind the Ticket Office off Church Ave.

-For the safety and enjoyment of all guests, masks which allow facial recognition are permitted.
-Masks which conceal the face or are made with materials that could cause harm to another guest are not allowed at any event.
+For the safety and enjoyment of all guests, facial masks are recommended but not required in areas you cannot safely social distance.
+Costume masks that conceal the entire face or are made with materials that could cause harm to another guest are not allowed at any event.

 - Alcoholic beverages